bplmaps/lmec-main-site/content/articles/florida-ruffin-ridley.md

 > In the interest of common humanity, in the interest of justice, for the good name of our country, we solemnly raise our voice against the horrible crimes of lynch law as practiced in the south, and we call upon Christians everywhere to do the same or be branded as sympathizers with the murderers.
 >
-> _— Florida Ruffin Ridley, Women’s Era, June 1894_
+> _— Florida Ruffin Ridley, Woman’s Era, June 1894_

 #### Having Fun

 As part of her leadership for the League of Women for Community Service, Florida was committed to celebrating and raising awareness about Black artists.
 She sponsored performances of amateur theater, chorales from Black colleges, and classical performances, as well as art exhibitions.
 Her exhibitions include one hosted at the Boston Public Library in 1922.
 Her own brother George Ruffin was an accomplished singer and performed around Massachusetts.

-As a young child, and then as a mother with children of her own, Florida might have participated in a May Day celebration like {{< popup img-src="/uploads/2023-02-17/neu_27955.jpg" bib-src="https://repository.library.northeastern.edu/files/neu:27953" target="blank" >}} this one{{</popup>}}  organized by many of the women she knew and [advertised](https://www.digitalcommonwealth.org/search/commonwealth:br86dm89q) in the Women’s Era magazine in 1895:
+As a young child, and then as a mother with children of her own, Florida might have participated in a May Day celebration like {{< popup img-src="/uploads/2023-02-17/neu_27955.jpg" bib-src="https://repository.library.northeastern.edu/files/neu:27953" target="blank" >}} this one{{</popup>}}  organized by many of the women she knew and [advertised](https://www.digitalcommonwealth.org/search/commonwealth:br86dm89q) in the Woman’s Era magazine in 1895:

 ![](/uploads/2023-02-17/mayday.jpeg)